open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

     crosslink work --go=1.23

-### tidy
+### tidylist

-The 'tidy' command generates a sequence of intra-repository modules, such that running 'go mod tidy' on each module in this sequence guarantees that changes in the 'go.mod' of one module will be propagated to all of its dependent modules.
+The 'tidylist' command generates a sequence of intra-repository modules, such that running 'go mod tidy' on each module in this sequence guarantees that changes in the 'go.mod' of one module will be propagated to all of its dependent modules.
 This ensures that no modules are left in a broken 'updates to go.mod